5 Best Herbal Teas: Reviews & Buying Guide

-Herbal teas are made from different roots, berries, barks, leaves, and seeds of herbal plants which are steeped in hot water.
+These teas are made from different roots, berries, barks, leaves, and seeds of herbal plants which are steeped in hot water.

-Benefits and Uses of Herbal Teas
+Benefits and Uses of Herbal Tea

 Herbal Tea Benefits:

-Help prevent disease and illness
+- Help prevent disease and illness

-Cheap alternative to drugs
+- Cheap alternative to drugs

-Can help aid stress and relaxation
+- Can aid stress and relaxation

-Boosts immune function
+- Boosts immune function

-Aids in detoxification
+- Aids in detoxification

-Calms and soothes the gut
+- Calms and soothes the gut

-Caffeine free and calming
+- Caffeine-free and calming

 Specific Uses for Herbal Tea:

-Can strengthen specific organs like the adrenal glands
+- Can strengthen specific organs like the adrenal glands

-Can help insomnia and promote relaxation
+- Can aid insomnia and promote relaxation

-Can aid in weight loss
+- Can aid in weight loss

-Can help relieve body aches
+- Can help relieve body aches

-Can help anxiety
+- Can reduce anxiety

-Specific herbs can act as antimicrobials
+- Specific herbs can act as antimicrobials

-Can be used for constipation
+- Can be used for constipation

-Can help respiratory problems
+- Can treat respiratory problems